Finding Kissing Numbers with Game-theoretic Reinforcement Learning: Author contributions

 \section{Author contributions}

 C.M. conceived and led the project.
-Z.T. established geometric metrics and analyzed the properties of the structures.
-C.M. developed the game-theoretic reinforcement learning method.
-M.L., Z.T., Z.M. and C.M. explored geometric relationships between structures of different dimensions.
+C.M. established the matrix completion game and developed the game-theoretic reinforcement learning method.
+T.T.Z. established geometric metrics and interpreted the properties of the configurations.
+M.L., T.T.Z., C.M. and Z.M. explored cosine relationships between configurations of different dimensions.
 H.C. explored the training of geometric generative models for high-dimensional structures.
-C.M., H.C., and M.L. modeled the process of cosine feature simulation and designed the simulation algorithm.
-M.L., C.M. and Z.T. discovered the cosine feature of constructions via numerical simulation.
-C.M., H.C., Z.T., M.L., P.L., Z.M. and Y.Y. completed the formulation of matrix completion and designed the algorithm.
-Z.M. provided practical insights and metrics on the exploration of lattices and error-correcting codes, particularly in the construction of 31D, which provides core insights.
-C.M., P.L., M.L., Z.T. and H.C. developed the project code.
-C.M., Z.T., P.L. and H.C. conducted the experiments.
-C.M. and Y.Y. wrote the manuscript.
-Y.Q., Y.Y. and Y.C. provided computational resources and contributed to the discussions.
+C.M., H.C. and M.L. modeled the process of cosine feature simulation and designed the simulation algorithm.
+M.L., C.M. and T.T.Z. discovered the cosine feature of constructions via numerical simulation.
+C.M., H.C., T.T.Z., M.L., P.L., Z.M. completed the formulation of matrix completion.
+Z.M. provided practical insights and metrics for exploring lattices and error-correcting codes, particularly for the 31-dimensional construction.
+C.M., P.L., M.L., T.T.Z. and H.C. developed the project code.
+C.M. and P.L. optimized the efficiency of overall system.
+C.M., T.T.Z., P.L. and H.C. conducted the experiments.
+C.M., T.T.Z., P.L., Z.M. and Y.Y. wrote the manuscript.
+T.T.Z. and C.M. completed the mathematical analysis sections in the Supplementary Information.
+B.L. participated in the discussion and provided suggestions on the organization of the manuscript.
+Y.Q. and Y.C. led and coordinated the system-engineering team, providing directions for optimizing key operators, parallel execution pipelines and training stability in large-scale searches.
+Y.Q., Y.Y. and Y.C. provided computational resources and planned directions for improving parallel efficiency and system scalability.